Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 - [x] Delete ALL images
 - [x] Settings window to change indoor/outdoor brightness, whitebalance, etc.
 - [x] Possibly add a bright LED for flash?

+### About the Author
+I am a GIS Analyst currently residing in sunny Central Florida, working in local municipal government.
+A child of the 70's, I have been programming since the days of the Apple IIe.
+Although I began my career as a newspaper journalist and graphic designer, that path quickly evolved to include web design.
+Up until I started working in GIS in 2020, I had never programmed in the Python language.
+The nature of my job and the applications we use to produce paper and online maps required me to gain some experience with Python.
+After developing some scripts to automate the many repetitive tasks we must perform, including a couple of Python Toolboxes, I started to fall in love with the language and it's benefits.
+I have been interested in microcontrollers since a friend introduced me Arduino back in 2009.
+I put together a number of projects with Arduino before I started to investigate the Raspberry Pi.